Scheduling a Visit

 The National Cowboy & Western Heritage Museum in Oklahoma City offers many educational field trip opportunities.
 Ignite your students’ curiosity and enhance your classroom curriculum with one of the Museum’s interactive programs.
 Engage students through lively, inquiry-based conversations that challenge students to examine, explore, and share throughout the Museum.

-Educational programs for students are offered Monday through Friday.
+Docent facilitated tours for students are offered Tuesday through Thursday.
 The following guided programs are available.
-Each experience is designed to last 60 – 75 minutes.
+Each experience is designed to last 60 minutes.

 Best of the West (Grade 3 – 12): The frontier was home to many indigenous tribes and settled by rugged, versatile pioneers.
 During this program students will compare and contrast Native American and non-Indian lifestyles, explore the legend of the American cowboy, analyze and interpret premier Western art using visual thinking strategy inquiry, and identify how artifacts and artwork help communicate the story of the West today.